Factbox: Formula One world champion Nico Rosberg

-LONDON (Reuters) - Factbox on Formula One world champion Nico Rosberg who retired on Friday, less than a week after winning the title.
+ABU DHABI XX (Reuters) - Factbox on Formula One world champion Nico Rosberg:

 Born: Wiesbaden, Germany on June 27, 1985 (31 years old)